searlelab/chronologer/README.md

 # Installation
 Clone the github repository into the desired directory.

-Chronologer has been verified to work under the following environment:<br>
+Chronologer has been verified to work under the following environment:

     - Python 3.10.6

     - PyTorch 1.21.1

     - Numpy 1.23.2

     - Pandas 1.4.3

     - Scipy 1.9.1

     - Pyteomics 4.5.5

 # Usage
 Chronologer can predict C18 retention coefficients for peptides between 6-50 amino acids in length and any of the supported modifications below.
-Chronologer uses EncyclopeDIA-style formatting for modified peptides where modification mass shifts after included in [] after the modified residue<br>
+Chronologer uses EncyclopeDIA-style formatting for modified peptides where modification mass shifts after included in [] after the modified residue

     E.g.    ALSVLGC[+57.021464]GHTSSTK  = Carbamidomethyl at C7

             ASPGTPLSPGS[+79.966331]LR   = Phospho at S11

             [42.010565]KGSPTPGFSTR      = N-terminal acetylation

 | Modification | Mass | Residues |